Elizabeth Hayes: Legacy

 Hayes's widely reported struggle provided the impetus for Truman to commission the first-ever nationwide survey of sanitation, housing, and access to medical care in coal mining areas.
 Initiated in 1946 and published the following year by the US Department of the Interior, A Medical Survey of the Bituminous-Coal Industry revealed the shocking conditions of dozens of coal towns.
 The report included scores of pictures taken by the noted photographer Russell Lee.
 However, the publication refrained from citing the names and locations of the coal towns photographed and described.
 Therefore, no one was held responsible for the deplorable state of "Coaltown USA"—the survey's evasive name for all such communities.
 The survey also took pains to contrast the worst of these towns with the best, showcasing the small number of newer "model" communities built by coal operators.
 Rear Admiral Joel T. Boone headed the survey, in which Hayes took no part and Force is not mentioned.

 Despite its lack of specificity, the findings of the survey helped the United Mine Workers of America establish a health and welfare fund, financed by coal-sale royalties, which had long been a goal of its president, John L. Lewis.
 Lewis never acknowledged Hayes's contributions and remained officially neutral during the strike in Force.
 At the time, the national union contract did not cover health and sanitation issues, and Lewis neither authorized the strike nor tried to end it.
 However, the official union publication, the United Mine Workers Journal, ran approving pieces about it.
 After the miners returned to work, the Journal ran a list of contract changes proposed by the Force strike leaders, including demands for safe sewage disposal and pure water.

 In 1946 the board of trustees of the Medical Society of the State of Pennsylvania unanimously commended Hayes for "her untiring and unselfish efforts", noting that the prime duty of a physician is "to guard public health" for which "pure and potable water and proper disposal of sewage" are essential.

+On Labor Day of 2023, state and local officials in Jay Township, Elk County, unveiled signs designating a portion of Route 255 as The Dr. Betty Hayes Memorial Highway by an act of the Pennsylvania General Assembly.
+Announcing the highway naming, State Rep. Mike Armanini said Hayes “devoted years of her life to fight against the inhumane conditions of the mining town she called home.”